 The rise of Indian corporate law firms may have improved women’s legal career prospects but juggling the demands of transactional law and family is still far from easy.

 Bearing The Family Burden

-However, bearing children, raising them and maternity leave are usually cited as the main reasons of why women and demanding legal careers do not go well together.
-But if the in-laws, grandparents, extended family and domestic help do step in, it creates a resource that is culturally or financially all but unavailable in most times.
+However, bearing children, raising them and maternity leave are usually cited as the main reasons why women and demanding legal careers do not go well together.
+But if the in-laws, grandparents, extended family, and domestic help to step in, it creates a resource that is culturally or financially all but unavailable in most times.

 So Why Does India Need More Female Lawyers?

-Most corporate organisations are unwilling to invest in women’s talent.
+Most corporate organizations are unwilling to invest in women’s talent.
 They view maternity leave and benefits as a drain on their resources.
-Not surprisingly then 84% of women in law firms and companies rated their employers below average on the parameter of childcare assistance programmes and 74% of them felt their employers fared average and below average in promoting or mentoring women within the organisations.
+Not surprisingly then 84% of women in law firms and companies rated their employers below average on the parameter of childcare assistance programmes and 74% of them felt their employers fared average and below average in promoting or mentoring women within the organizations.

 Women In Top Roles